NiccoloPuccinelli/SEM/README.md

 ### 1. Clone this repository

-To clone this repository, you csn either download the folder in `.zip` format ('Download repository' button at the top-right of this page), or use the publicly available tool [clone-anonymous-github](https://github.com/fedebotu/clone-anonymous-github).
+To clone this repository, you can download the folder in `.zip` format (**229 Mb**, 'Download repository' button at the top-right of this page), and extract it.

 ### 2. cd inside this project